-Our overall strategic objective in our Hotels, Media & Platform segment is to preserve profit while driving increased customer engagement and monetization on the Tripadvisor platform.
-We seek to achieve this by delivering consumers compelling products and a holistic user experience, as well as by offering travel partners a diverse set of advertising opportunities.
+Our overall strategic objective in our Hotels, Media & Platform segment is to drive revenue and profits while delivering compelling products to consumers, as well as offering travel partners a diverse set of advertising opportunities.

 For consumers, we test and implement product enhancements that deliver a more engaging and comprehensive hotel shopping experience.
 This includes providing rich, immersive content - reviews, photos, videos and ratings, among other contributions, increasing the number of travel partners and properties as well as the available hotel supply on our platform.
 We believe providing consumers tools to discover, research, price shop and book a comprehensive selection of accommodations helps increase brand awareness and brand loyalty and, over time, can result in deeper consumer engagement, more qualified leads delivered to travel partners and greater monetization on our platform.